Mortgage Overpayment vs Invest Calculator

 What this tool does

 This calculator models two alternative uses for a fixed monthly sum: overpaying a mortgage or investing it elsewhere.
-It estimates the financial outcome of each path by comparing the effective return rate of mortgage interest avoided against projected investment returns over your chosen timeframe.
-The result shows the cumulative advantage—in your currency—of choosing one option over the other.
-Your mortgage rate, expected investment return percentage, monthly amount available, and time horizon are the primary drivers of the outcome.
-A typical scenario might compare overpaying a home loan versus investing in a diversified portfolio.
-The calculation assumes consistent monthly contributions, stable rates, and does not account for tax implications, transaction costs, inflation adjustments, or changes in circumstances.
-Results are illustrative approximations for educational purposes and should not be viewed in isolation from your full financial picture.
+It estimates the outcome of each path by compounding the monthly amount at the mortgage rate on one side and the expected investment return on the other, over your chosen timeframe.
+The result shows which path ends higher, in your currency.
+Your mortgage rate, expected investment return, monthly amount, and time horizon are the primary drivers.
+A common scenario compares overpaying a home loan against investing in a diversified portfolio.
+The calculation assumes consistent monthly contributions and stable rates, and it does not account for tax, transaction costs, inflation, or a mortgage that clears before the horizon ends.
+Results are illustrative approximations for educational purposes and reflect only the inputs entered, not a complete financial picture.

 Enter Values